ATS Optimization

 Stop guessing which keywords to use.
 Stop formatting your resume by hand.
 Stop sending applications into the ATS void.

 Use StylingCV’s 11-agent AI squad to build a US market-ready resume in 60 seconds.
-Our ATS Inspector tests against Workday, Taleo, Greenhouse, Lever, and iCIMS — the systems US employers actually use.
+Our ATS Inspector tests against Workday, Taleo, Greenhouse, Lever, and iCIMS — the exact systems US employers use.
+Learn how to write a complete resume in 2026, then let our agents optimize it for the specific job you want.

 New here?
 Meet StylingCV